 Our capital requirements for 2015 and 2016 will depend on numerous factors, including the success of our commercialization efforts and of our research and development, the resources we devote to develop and support our technologies and our success in pursuing strategic licensing and funded product development relationships with external partners.
 Subject to our ability to generate revenues and cash flow from our ProBiora3 products and our ability to raise additional capital including through possible joint ventures and/or partnerships, we expect to incur substantial expenditures to further commercialize or develop our technologies including continued increases in costs related to research, nonclinical testing and clinical studies, as well as costs associated with our capital raising efforts and being a public company.
-We will require substantial funds to conduct research and development and nonclinical and Phase 1 clinical testing of our licensed, patented technologies and to develop sublicensing relationships for the Phase 2 and 3 clinical testing and manufacture and marketing of any products that are approved for commercial sale.
+We will require substantial funds to conduct research and development and nonclinical and Phase 1 clinical testing of our licensed, patented technologies and to conduct or develop sublicensing relationships for the Phase 2 and 3 clinical testing and manufacture and marketing of any products that are approved for commercial sale.
 Our plans include seeking both equity and debt financing, alliances or other partnership agreements with entities interested in our technologies, or other business transactions that would generate sufficient resources to ensure continuation of our operations and research and development programs.

-We believe our existing cash and cash equivalents will allow us to fund our operating plan through March 2016.
+We believe that our existing cash and cash equivalents will allow us to fund our further work under the Lantibiotics ECC and our normal operating costs inclusive of selling, general, and administrative costs through March 2016.
+We will need to raise additional capital to begin work under the Oral Mucositis ECC.
 We expect to continue to seek additional funding for our operations.
-The sale of additional equity or debt securities may result in additional dilution to our shareholders.
+The sale of additional equity or debt securities will result in additional dilution to our shareholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
-We also will require additional capital beyond our currently forecasted amounts, for example, as we continue to work with Intrexon under the Lantibiotic ECC for the development of MU1140 and in our new LBPs ECC.
+We also will require additional capital beyond our currently forecasted amounts, for example, as we continue to work with Intrexon under the Lantibiotic ECC for the development of our lead lantibiotic candidate and other homologs, our LBPs ECC, and our new Oral Mucositis ECC.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we were unable to obtain additional financing, we may be required to reduce the scope of, delay or eliminate some or all of our planned clinical testing, research and development and commercialization activities, which could harm our business.